solarslurpi/GrowBuddies/docs/mistbuddy.md

 ### MistBuddy's Body

-MistBuddy's body is a DIY humidifier optimized for the growBuddies environment.
+MistBuddy's body is a DIY humidifier and two Tasmotized plugs.
 Here's the one I built:

 ```{figure} images/MistBuddy.jpeg
 :align: center